Progressive capitalism: Definition

 As defined by economist Joseph Stiglitz, progressive capitalism is a form of capitalism that proposes a new social contract to rebalance the roles of the market, the state, and civil society, leveraging market forces and entrepreneurship to enhance societal wellbeing.
 By rewriting economic rules, it addresses issues like market dominance, ensuring globalization benefits all citizens, and implementing government investments in technology, education, and green infrastructure, alongside public options for essential services.
 Stiglitz has also described progressive capitalism as "a better balance of government, markets, and civil society".
+Stiglitz elaborated that this balance requires stronger regulatory frameworks and public investment to counteract market concentration, distinguishing it from both laissez-faire capitalism and state-directed economies.

 Progressive capitalism is often presented as an economic approach that is in the middle between socialism and neoliberalism.
 Stiglitz has stated that progressive capitalism responds to the debate between capitalism and socialism by emphasizing reforms within the capitalist system.
-It contrasts with traditional socialism, which historically advocated for extensive government control of the means of production, a concept even in Europe with less support today.
-According to economist Mark Cooper, free market fundamentalism emerges as the key opponent to progressive capitalism.
+Progressive capitalism contrasts with traditional socialism, which advocates extensive state control of production.
+While socialist movements historically dominated European politics in the 20th century, contemporary European social democracies have largely abandoned demands for complete state ownership of productive assets.
+Economist Mark Cooper proposes a periodization that divides US economic history into two paradigms: free market fundamentalism (Gilded Age 1869–1886, Post-WWI period 1917–1932, Neoliberalism 1980–2008) and progressive capitalism (New Deal 1933–1946, Golden Age 1947–1970).
+However, this binary framework of free market fundamentalism represents one scholar's analytical approach and does not reflect consensus among economic historians, who employ various competing periodization schemes.
 While progressive capitalism advocates for policies to correct market abuses and achieve socially beneficial outcomes, free market fundamentalism rejects such interventions, arguing that markets will self-correct and that regulation and antitrust enforcement only hinder business.
 Proponents of free market fundamentalism believe minimal government interference will lead to overall public benefit, despite the potential for worsening existing problems.
 Stiglitz argues that market fundamentalists wrongly label progressive capitalism as socialism, whereas it is distinctly neither socialism nor market socialism.